mrakgr/Trading-Journal/journal_2025.md

 Gotta go back.

 6:15pm.
 Finally done with the physical labor for today.
-It's just helping out the finally store wood for the wood burner that we use as a heater during winter.
+It's just helping out the family to store wood for the wood burner that we use as a heater during winter.
 These days we have AC so it's nearly as necessary, but I guess it's cheaper?

 Plus it allows me to get some physical work done.